Points of Interest & Landmarks • Religious Sites

 What travellers are saying

-- We enjoyed visiting the beautiful church and loved the tower climb and view.
-Enjoyed the whole village.Written 18 September 2023This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
+Relax, enjoy the solitude.
+Contemplate the silence.Written 30 April 2019This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews.

 - Soaring pinnacles are an attractive aspect of this fine church.
 Completed in the last years of the 19th century it occupies an important location not far from a number of colleges and schools.